RichardAPena/Mystic/README.md

  - Mindless Courage
     > Works as intended*
  - Punishing Fury
-    > Does nothing, and won't do anything until I figure out Interrupts (reactions)
+    > Works as intended

 Mantle of Command
  - Psychic Focus
-    > Does nothing
+    > Works as intended
  - Coordinated Movement
     > Works as intended
  - Commander's Sight